 So, while your resume with the beautiful fonts, specially formatted indents and nice graphics on the border might look attractive to you, it does not look good to the hirer.
 In fact, all that great, creative work it took to make your resume layout stand out might actually block it from successfully passing the ATS.

 Companies and hirers want simplicity in resumes and resume layouts.
 One to two simple fonts, maximum.
 No fancy borders.
 Plain white paper.
-Most application submissions are electronic now anyway, so the hiring company will be printing the resume—on its own plain white paper.
-Interviewers want the resume to be calming and easy to read.
-So they can, you know, read it.
+Most application submissions are electronic now, anyway, so the hiring company will be printing the resume — on its own plain white paper.
+Interviewers want the resume to be calming and easy to read so they can, you know, read it.
 Remember, the hirer might be reading hundreds of these things.
 The company is looking for any reason to discard an applicant.
-Your script font might therefore be a deterrent, not an asset.
+That means your script font might be a deterrent, not an asset.
 Can you read it?

-Many a client has presented a resume to me that looks similar to the one above and when they get my revision, said to me, “This is a plain Word document!” as if they were expecting an intricate Pablo Picasso or Jackson Pollack painting.
-That’s right, job seekers, it might feel really awkward to do so, but you have to keep your resume layout and style simple.
-This is not about what you think works, this is about passing the ATS, getting past phone interviews, and getting in front of the interviewer so you can impress him or her by explaining all those fantastic and impressive achievements you’re so proud of.
-Don’t let what you like stand in the way of what works for the hiring system.
+Many clients have presented resumes to me that look similar to the one described above, and when they get my revisions, they have said to me, “This is a plain Word document!”, as if they were expecting an intricate Pablo Picasso or Jackson Pollack painting.
+That's right, job seekers, it might feel really awkward to do so, but you have to keep your resume layout and style simple.
+This is not about what you think works.
+This is about passing the ATS, getting past phone interviews, and getting in front of the interviewer so you can impress him or her by explaining all those fantastic and impressive achievements you're so proud of.
+Don't let what you like stand in the way of what works for the hiring system.
 Instead, work with the hiring system.

-Companies don’t want glitz and glamour.
+Companies don't want glitz and glamor.
 They want simplicity.
 And accomplishments.
-[TWEET]